Early Childhood is a Prime Time

 In advance of the transition into the school environment:

 - Offer child an increase of tasks such as getting themselves dressed, sole toileting responsibilities, preparing food and feeding self

 - Encourage child to socialize with other children their age

 - Read aloud together as often as possible to prepare them for sitting and listening to stories

 - Talk about what the experience and rules of the school will be like to prepare the child's expectations for the day - how they will ask to go to the bathroom, sit down in a circle as a group, etc.

 - Practice fine motor skills with your child - holding and using a writing instrument, working with small toys and objects and more

 Parents know their children best.
 And our schools value the partnerships with parents.
-If you're curious to talk to our office or any of our Catholic school principals with specific questions, please don't hesitate to reach out via contact form below.
+If you're curious to talk to our office or any of our Catholic school principals with specific questions, please don't hesitate to reach out to Blair via contact form below.